Emergency and Epidemic Data Kit

 Infectious disease outbreak emergencies and humanitarian emergencies require urgent intervention to prevent their effects from worsening.
 In the context of an outbreak, rapid mapping, data collection, analysis and response can limit the extent to which infection can continue to spread.
 Good emergency management starts with good preparedness and one of the most important things that we must be prepared for is to be able to rapidly equip field teams to collect huge amounts of data in a short time period, to support analysts to make sense of that data and then to communicate the findings to people who need to use the data to make important decisions.

-At the London School of Hygiene and Tropical Medicine we have been using Android tablets and an app called “Open Data Kit” (ODK) to collect data for more than 100 research studies (odk.lshtm.ac.uk) .
+At the London School of Hygiene and Tropical Medicine we have been using Android tablets and an app called ODK to collect data for more than 250 research studies.
 We believe that this and other software could be ideal ‘ready-to-go’ options for emergency response data collection.
-In this new project we are developing electronic data tools for use in outbreak emergency situations.
-We will not only make the ODK system even better than it already is, but we will add extra apps, software and protocols that will make geographical mapping much faster and which will allow us to add web-surveys and other data collection methods to the list of ways we can gather data.
+In this project we are developing electronic data tools for use in outbreak emergency situations.
+We will not only help to drive further development of the ODK system, but we will add extra apps, software and protocols that will make geographical mapping much faster and which will allow us to add web-surveys and other data collection methods to the list of ways we can gather data.
 We also plan to automate a lot of the hard work at the back end so that data and results get where they need to be much faster.

 Who can use it?